 During those seven years of incarceration, Carmona studied botany and grew vegetables on the prison grounds.
 Now he grows food for local public schools and food pantries in the food deserts around Cairo as part of a green reentry opportunities program.

 Carmona was one of those in attendance May 11 at the opening of a cooperative program that provides reentry services for ex-offenders.
-The new criminal justice ministry, sponsored by Our Brothers’ Keepers, which organizes re-entry services for the Diocese of Belleville; Lutheran Social Services, and New Life Community Church in East St. Louis, where the program is housed, is an example of three local religious groups coming together to make a difference.
+The new criminal justice ministry, sponsored by Our Brothers’ Keepers of Southern Illinois, which organizes re-entry services for the Diocese of Belleville; Lutheran Social Services, and New Life Community Church in East St. Louis, where the program is housed, is an example of three local religious groups coming together to make a difference.

-“How fitting that these services are offered at a place called New Life,” says Father Christian Reuter, OFM, who along with Bishop Stanley G. Schlarman, started Our Brothers Keepers.
+“How fitting that these services are offered at a place called New Life,” says Father Christian Reuter, OFM, who along with Bishop Stanley G. Schlarman, started Our Brothers Keepers of Southern Illinois.

 According to Lou Slapshak, OBK secretary, the new ministry connects ex-offenders with vital services that promote successful reintegration back into their community.
 Ideally, the services will give ex-offenders jobs skills and experience, a support system and a stable life.